digital-farms/MicroCast/README.md

 ## ❓ FAQ

-**Q: What's the difference between NEW, TOP, and YOU sections?**
+**Q: What's the difference between NEW, TOP, YOU, and # sections?**
-A: NEW shows latest posts, TOP shows most liked posts ever, YOU shows your profile and your posts.
+A: NEW shows latest posts, TOP shows most liked posts ever, YOU shows your profile and posts, # shows space matrix animation.

 **Q: Can I delete my posts?**
 A: No, posts are permanent once posted.